simonw/datasette-auth-github/README.md

 ## Cookie expiration

-The cookies set by this plugin default to expiring after 24 hours.
-Users with expired cookies will be automatically redirected back through GitHub to login, so they are unlikely to notice that their cookies have expired.
+The cookies set by this plugin default to expiring after an hour.
+Users with expired cookies will be automatically redirected back through GitHub to log in, so they are unlikely to notice that their cookies have expired.

 You can change the cookie expiration policy in seconds using the `cookie_ttl` setting.
-Here's how to reduce that timeout to an hour:
+Here's how to increase that timeout to 24 hours:

 ```json
 {